 We apply the label, reinforce it with social constructs and lock it away as an insecurity that must never be shown.
 Tripping over your own foot while walking up to give a speech sucks, not only did we fail to walk without falling, we failed to give the presentation well.
 If we had the choice to not give the speech at all and save ourselves the embarrassment, the failure, would we say heck yes?
 Should we?

-The fact is, most of us dread failure because of the social ramifications.
+The fact is, many of us dread failure because of the social ramifications.
 Society and technology however are changing, it is time to evolve above these unreasonable social norms.
 We can’t continue to think of failure as some sort of social curse.
-Failure is not obtaining the desirable outcome after lots of hard work.
+Our definition of failure is: not obtaining the desirable outcome after lots of hard work.
+As such, failure should suck because of the hard work, the effort, the physical, mental and emotional toll of striving for something; not because you’re afraid to look bad.

-I’m not going to twist failure into some positive happy place.
-Failure sucks, and if it doesn’t you’re doing it wrong.
-The thing is we need to harden our minds to chase failure, get back up when we fall down and not think twice about what other’s are thinking, knowing that the only way to really learn is to fail.
+The pain of working hard, and striving for something is like having sore muscles after working out; it may be painful, it may be tough to walk but it feels good.
+It sucks, but it feels good too.
+That’s how we need to see failure.
+We need to harden our minds to chase failure and see it like a workout; get back up when we fall down and not think twice about what other’s are thinking, knowing that the only way to really learn and grow is to fail.